splitstrument/dataset-creation/data_organizer/README.md

 This tool is used to move all files from different datasets to a single uniform data structure.

 Stems will be grouped into folders for different instruments.
 Check the `mapping.yaml` file in the `data-statistics` tool for an overview on what instrument groups exist.
-At this point in time many instruments are simply grouped into an folder called `other`.
+At this point in time many instruments are simply grouped into a folder called `other`.

 Note that any pre-mixed track will be moved into an instrument folder called `mix`.